UCLA completes desert sweep with 81-76 win over Arizona

 TUCSON, Ariz.
+(AP) — UCLA suffered a huge blow when Chris Smith went down with a torn ACL on New Year’s Eve and is still trying to figure out how to play without its star guard.

+Alone atop the Pac-12 after a rare desert sweep, it seems the Bruins have adapted pretty well so far.

-(AP) — Tyger Campbell scored 22 points, Johnny Juzang added 16 and UCLA completed a sweep of the Pac-12’s desert schools with an 81-76 win over Arizona on Saturday night.
+Tyger Campbell scored 22 points, Johnny Juzang added 16 and UCLA completed a sweep of the Pac-12’s desert schools with an 81-76 win over Arizona on Saturday night.

+“It just shows the guys are on this team, everybody is willing to do what it takes to win and everybody really wants to win,” Juzang said.
+“We have slip-ups and mistakes, but everybody on this team really does want to win.”

 UCLA (9-2, 5-0 Pac-12) needed overtime to beat Arizona State on Thursday and finished off the sweep by shutting down Arizona in the second half.